 Urgency: Many people today are used to things happening quickly.
 We can instantly research information on the internet or become aware of critical news via social media with our cell phone.
 Making coffee or a meal can take a few minutes with a pod coffee maker and a microwave.
 We can do all our holiday shopping on our phone, and not spend hours driving and walking through stores and malls.

 An appeal needs to illustrate there is an immediate need for their funds.
-Plus once a donation is made, note that the donor’s kindness go to assist or make a substantial, positive impact.
+Once a donation is made, note the donor’s kindness go to assist or make a substantial, positive impact.
 In addition, the same people who use their phone for paying bills and buying products, will often want to make a quick decision and donation with their phone.